Arundel

-Arundel (/ˈærəndəl/ ARR-ən-dəl or /ˈɑːndəl/ AHN-dəl) is a market town and civil parish in the Arun District of the South Downs, West Sussex, England.
+Arundel (/ˈærəndəl/ ARR-ən-dəl) is a market town and civil parish in the Arun District of the South Downs, West Sussex, England.

 The much-conserved town has a medieval castle and Roman Catholic cathedral.
 Arundel has a museum and comes second behind much larger Chichester in its number of listed buildings in West Sussex.
 The River Arun runs through the eastern side of the town.

-Arundel was one of the boroughs reformed by the Municipal Reform Act 1835.
+The Arundel electoral borough was one of many reformed by the Municipal Reform Act 1835.

 From 1836 to 1889 the town had its own Borough police force with a strength of three.
 In 1974 it became part of the Arun district, and is now a civil parish with a town council.